 Only displayed when no XT hi-res clip is present in the clip.

-Lists all the hi-res EVS servers and their pages.
+Lists the hi-res EVS servers and their pages for which the user has the right to Restore to.
 If you select the root of a server, the clip is restored to the default page.

 If you select a specific page, the clip is restored to that page.